 Section 3: Libraries

-In this section you will be introduced to the concept of library and further you will learn how to use some of the famous python libraries such as Scikit-learn and Pandas.
-These libraries contain some built-in datasets that let’s you start exploring the commands without needing to download a dataset from an out source.
-You can also download any interesting dataset from an out source and start manipulating and processing the dataset using Scikit-learn and Pandas Library.
-Using Libraries function let you use very complex codes without needing to write them from scratch.
+In this section, you will be introduced to the concept of libraries and further you will learn how to use some of the famous python libraries such as Scikit-learn and Pandas.
+These libraries contain some built-in datasets that let you start exploring the commands without needing to download a dataset from an outside source.
+You can also download any interesting dataset from an outside source and start manipulating and processing the dataset using Scikit-learn and Pandas Library.
+Using the Libraries function let you use very complex codes without needing to write them from scratch.